NiveditJain/Software-Engineering-Assignment/README.md

 # Software Engineering Assignment (Unit Testing) (Request Reciept Processing Use Case)
-This Repository contains by Solution of Software Engineering Assignment By Dr. Suman Kundu (IIT Jodhpur)
+This Repository contains my Solution of Software Engineering Assignment By Dr. Suman Kundu (IIT Jodhpur)

 ## Assumptions
 1 - An api is already made which will provide the data in json format to generate recipt. <br>